yousefelassal/quote-cron/README.md

 > Build a better mousetrap and the world will beat a path to your door.

 > The thoughts we choose to think are the tools we use to paint the canvas of our lives.

+> Friendship is the marriage of the soul, and this marriage is liable to divorce.